Round 5 of 22 · Canadian Grand Prix

 --secs

-Sprint race 12:00 Montreal time (Saturday)
+Sprint race 12:00 Montréal time (Saturday)

-Montreal, Canada · America/Toronto
+Montréal, Canada · America/Toronto

 Circuit Gilles Villeneuve is a 4.361 km (2.710 miles) semi-street circuit on Ile Notre-Dame, an artificial island in the St. Lawrence River.
 Its 14 corners span a 70-lap race distance of 305.270 km.
 The track has hosted the Canadian Grand Prix since 1978 and is named after the legendary Quebec-born driver who died at Zolder in 1982.
 Valtteri Bottas holds the lap record at 1:13.078, set in 2019.